storyfeet/dugi_bialan/content/works/this_n_that.md

 # Tell you what he said, let's get you your money back.
 Hows this : Double or nothing.

-"Mi di vin wei buli mugi. mi o buli bena da vin ei miani vin. di-don iani va-va"
+"Mi di vin wei buli mugi. mi o buli bena da vin ei miani vin. di-don iani va-zo"

 # I have This card here, That Card Here.
 All you have to do is tell me what the last card is, and you get all your money back.